GustavoPoeta/weather/README.md

-This is a simple console program, in python, that show your city's weather condition.
+This is a simple console program, made in python, that show your city's weather condition.